SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-configuration.md

 The default behavior is to not keep the author, editor, create data and modification date of the source page.
 Use this option to change that.

 > [!NOTE]
 > This option only works for when the source page is in the same SPO tenant as the target destination of the modern page.
-For pages transformed from on-premises SharePoint this feature will be enabled once we do have account mapping functionality implemented.

 ```Csharp
 PageTransformationInformation pti = new PageTransformationInformation(page)